Karl Kamrath

-Karl Fred Kamrath was born in Enid, Oklahoma to G.A. and Martha Kreplin Kamrath on April 25, 1911.
+Karl Fred Kamrath was born in Enid, Oklahoma to Gottlieb Albert and Martha Kreplin Kamrath on April 25, 1911.
 While still a child, Kamrath's family moved to Austin, Texas.
-Throughout his life, Kamrath was an avid tennis player, and married fellow tennis player Eugenie Sampson in 1934.
+Throughout his life, Kamrath was an avid tennis player, and married fellow tennis player Eugenie Sampson on June 27, 1934, while they both singles quarterfinalists in the Cincinnati Open.
 That same year that he graduated the University of Texas with a Bachelor's degree in architecture.
 In 1955, Karl Kamrath was elected as a fellow of the American Institute of Architects (AIA), an organization he was affiliated with since 1939.
 He became the Houston AIA chapter president in 1960 and acted as the chairman of the Frank Lloyd Wright Memorial Committee from 1960 to 1962.
 He was inducted into the University of Texas Longhorn Hall of Fame in 1978 and the Texas Tennis Hall of Fame in 1984.